'It's never too late': Single dad turns to IVF to start a family

 Each year, RMANJ performs between 75 and 100 gestational carrier cycles.
 Of those cycles, only about 15 percent involve male patients without a female partner.
 But Molinaro says the numbers of single dads who are seeking out IVF treatment will continue to grow.

-"I think all-in-all, the pieces are really starting to come together for men who would like to do it," said Molinaro.
+"I think all in all, the pieces are really starting to come together for men who would like to do it," said Molinaro.
 "It's a growing part of the infertility treatment world, and it's important to get the word out that this is something that's possible for single men.
 You don't have to have a partner."

-While Garden has no partner, he says he found an unexpected friend in his surrogate, who he still calls frequently to update on Joseph's development and ask for parenting advice.
-In fact, Garden and the same woman will be returning to the RMANJ offices later this month for a second round of IVF.
+Garden found an unexpected friend in the surrogate who carried both kids.
+He still calls her frequently to update on his children's development and ask for parenting advice.

+He plans to have at least one more child and is considering the possibility of having a fourth.

-"I have six viable embryos in storage," explained Garden.
-"I feel like I'm the father of six children, and as someone from a small family, that's a big deal.
-My plan is to have a kid each year until I have at least four."
+"I have several viable embryos in storage," explained Garden.
+"I feel like I'm the father of multiple children, and as someone from a small family, that's a big deal."

 So what will Garden tell his children about the unique way they were conceived?

-"I'm going to be honest and say they were brought here out of love," said Garden.
+"I'm going to be honest and say they were brought here out of love," he said.
 "Maybe it wasn't the traditional way of man and wife, but they were brought here out of love and they are very special and they are here because their daddy loves them and wanted them."

 Garden says he is thankful for the gift given to him by his medical team, his surrogate, and his anonymous egg donor.